hashicorp/packer-plugin-vsphere/.web-docs/components/builder/vsphere-clone/README.md

   }
   ```

-- `floppy_label` (string) - The label to use for the floppy disk that
+- `floppy_label` (string) - The label to use for the floppy disk that is attached when the virtual
-  is attached when the VM is booted.
-This is most useful for cloud-init,
+  machine is booted.
+This is most useful for cloud-init, Kickstart or other
-  Kickstart or other early initialization tools, which can benefit from labelled floppy disks.
+  early initialization tools, which can benefit from labelled floppy disks.
   By default, the floppy label will be 'packer'.

 <!-- End of code generated from the comments of the FloppyConfig struct in builder/vsphere/common/step_add_floppy.go; -->